Abbotsham Village

 Picture

-Despite its proximity to Bideford agriculture remains important to the parish with five working farms within its boundaries.
-Other farms have concentrated on providing facilities for tourists by converting barns and outbuildings into holiday cottages.
+Despite its proximity to Bideford agriculture remains important to the parish with three sizeable working farms within its boundaries.
+Other farms have concentrated on providing facilities for tourists by converting barns and outbuildings into holiday cottages or providing facilities for outdoor activities.

 Powered by Create your own unique website with customizable templates.